wesbosse/botwes/README.md

 - Give poll creator a count of answers received in an ephemeral message.
 - Implement restrictions on who can release results.
 - Automate the database cleanup
-- Further clean up the disgusting code that powers all of this currently.
-Seriously, its bad.